-There’s a mural of a rising sun on the south-facing wall of the corner store, a sun red and orange over a garden and the city skyline against it.
-It was painted twelve years ago after Mike Yellow was shot by police, the same day Ronny jumped from the Washington Bridge downtown –
+There is a mural painted on the south-facing wall of the corner store of a rising sun; a red sun over a garden and the city skyline against it and the word HOPE rising through the clouds.
+It was painted seven years ago after Mike Yellow was murdered by the police.
+It was the same day Ronny jumped from the Washington Bridge downtown –

 As Long As I Breathe, I Hope

-Casey is the sort of woman you see who immediately takes your breath away.
+Gogo is the sort of woman you see who immediately takes your breath away.

-Ponder, the pastor says.
+Ponder, Pastor Johns says.
 In silence.

 I have always been here with these thoughts, he says.
 They have progressed, perhaps, but they have not changed.
-If only we weren’t so afraid of wrinkled skin.
-Sleep with the window open.
+If only we weren’t so afraid of wrinkled skin, hunched backs, and the death of hope.

+I sleep with the window open.
 Fall asleep to the sounds of the street.
-Think of the zoo and all of the animals in cages.
+I think of zoo animals in cages.
 Are they the same?

-Casey’s father brushes his teeth three times a day: Before breakfast, after lunch, and after dinner.
+Gogo’s uncle brushes his teeth three times a day: Before breakfast, after lunch, and after dinner.
 Routine is very important to him.
 He gets physically ill when he misses an appointment.

 Chaos! he would say, Chaos! and regimentation is the only relief.